 Children bring out the deepest part of your core, they challenge your innermost values, and you find yourself balancing logic, emotions, peer pressure and guilt, and yet at the end of the day, you still need to continue steering the ship without letting it sink.

 Just like an entrepreneur you face this every day in varying degrees.
 And just like in business, we all have bad days.
-But I find that in business and at home, it helps to stay focus on two things – gratitude and who the most important stakeholders are.
+But I find that in business and at home, it helps to stay focused on two things – gratitude and who the most important stakeholders are.

 #3.
 A lesson in life skills

 Mummies can definitely bring the world of entrepreneurship into the home – by practising and teaching life skills at home.
 We can’t all be geniuses, and we cannot all be high scorers in every exam – but we can inculcate and develop life skills at home.
 It’s never too early to practise it.

 Some of the skills I mentioned earlier that an entrepreneur needs include – the ability to deal with failure, good decision making, communication and negotiation skills, emotional intelligence, and remaining humble and keeping the thirst for learning.

 All of these can be practised at home.

 I watch my 5-year-old handle the laundry in our very small confined laundry space where some manoeuvring needs to be done and the clothes dryer is way above her height.

 There is nothing I love best than watching how she makes decisions.
 Like how she needs to get her stool into the laundry area before she brings the laundry basket.